 Other Important Information

-- Approval of clinical or animal projects by the local medical center IRB or IACUC will be necessary before funding is approved.
+- Approval of clinical or animal projects by the local medical center IRB or IACUC will be necessary before accepted applications can be funded.

-- No later than June 30, 2014, the student must submit a report of the research to the Menlo Park office, detailing methods, results and discussion, and an abstract of fewer than 300 words that may be published on the AΩA web site if not already published.
+- No later than June 30, 2015, the student must submit a report of the research to the Menlo Park office, detailing methods, results and discussion, and an abstract of fewer than 300 words that may be published on the AΩA web site if not already published.
 Completion of the project is not required; the student needs only to fulfill the 8-10 weeks research requirements.
-Any publication of the AΩA-supported research project must contain the following acknowledgment: Supported in part by an Alpha Omega Alpha Carolyn L. Kuckein Student Research Fellowship.
+Any publication of the AΩA- supported research project must contain the following acknowledgment: Supported in part by an Alpha Omega Alpha Carolyn L. Kuckein Student Research Fellowship.

 Frequently Asked Questions